Delay-aware Robust Control for Safe Autonomous Driving: Simulation Results

 \subsection{Closed track scenario}

 We test controller plan B for a LE controller trained in an ideal environment without delays.
 The LE lateral controller is a neural network trained on waypoint following with inputs $[\Delta x, \Delta y, \Delta \theta]$, where $(\Delta x, \Delta y)$ and $\Delta \theta$ are respectively the relative position and heading with a target waypoint.
 The output is the steering angle $\delta$.
 The network architecture is a simple feed-forward neural network with hidden layer sizes $(4,16,4)$.
 For longitudinal control, simple PID control is used to track a constant speed of $75 \ m/s$ throughout.
+The simulation has been performed in the Ansys VRX simulator \cite{vrx}.
 When deploying the LE controller in such a high-speed waypoint-following scenario in Gazebo, it performs worse due to the practical delays.
-The LE controller loses control at the time of turning, see Figure \ref{fig:closed_track_fig}.
+The LE controller loses control at the time of turning, see Fig. \ref{fig:closed_track_fig}.
 By using the proposed plan B, the vehicle retains control.
-The vehicle is operating at its friction limits, hence even a little bit of error caused due to delay leads to the vehicle losing control, even when the computation time is just 0.02s on an average.
+The vehicle is operating at its friction limits, hence even a little bit of error caused due to delay leads to the vehicle losing control, even when the computation time is just around 0.02s.